Get the FREE one-click dictionary software for Windows

 Usage: technical

-1. Modify by replacing values larger or smaller than a given threshold value by another value
+1. Modify an array or dataset by replacing values larger or smaller than a given threshold value with another value

-Type of: aesthesis, beginning, bound, boundary, commencement, edge, entrance, entranceway, entrée, entry, entryway, esthesis [US], first, get-go [N. Amer], kickoff, offset, outset, sensation, sense datum, sense experience, sense impression, showtime, sill, start, starting time
+Type of: aesthesis, beginning, bound, boundary, commencement, edge, entrance, entranceway, entrée, entry, entryway, esthesis [US], get-go [N. Amer], kickoff, outset, sensation, sense datum, sense experience, sense impression, showtime, sill, start, starting time

 Part of: wall